top of page

 Who We Are

-Our CPA firm has been providing small business Tax, Accounting and Audit services since 2005.
+Our CPA firm provides Tax, Accounting and Audit services to small business that are primarily owner owned and operated.
 With our experience in the accounting field, no issue is too large or complex for us to manage.
+We provide business expertise in the educational sector.
+Our competency is to assist Vocational School's to comply with the State's financial requirements.

 Glass Buildings